As more people snap up apartments, we look at the reasons why.

 In New Zealand main centres, apartment living is a fast-growing trend, particularly for baby boomers.
 The pull towards the convenient locations and urban, cosmopolitan lifestyle that apartment living offers are taking priority over home size, contributing to some of the factors

-driving the shift.
 The benefits are easily visible with security, shared facilities, sociability and ‘a less is more’ lifestyle.

 Over the past decade, there’s been a significant rethink of cultural ideals as to what constitutes a Kiwi home.
 Driven by rising property prices and a changing employment landscape, the transition from house to apartment is one that’s gaining momentum.